Bring Night

 "Bring Night" is a song by Australian singer-songwriter Sia.
 It was released as the third and final single from her fifth studio album, We Are Born, on 10 September 2010.
-Although a single, there is no known music video recorded for it.

 The song featured as part of the soundtrack in 2010 FIFA World Cup South Africa, the official 2010 FIFA World Cup video game by EA Sports, which was released in April 2010.
 The single peaked at number 99 on the ARIA Singles Chart in November 2010.

 Composition

-"Bring Night" is a pop rock song driven by a guitar and percussive clicks.
+"Bring Night" is a 2 minutes 57 seconds song, which is pop rock song driven by a guitar and percussive clicks.

 It was written in the key of D minor, with a tempo of 140 beats per minute.

-Sia says, "Well, it's a pop and rock song with my favourite electric guitarist, Nick Valensi.
-I love my 2010 album so much that I can't wait to see the people of viewers on YouTube service app for my famous pop rock song!"